montagejs/screening/docs/InstallReadme.md

 When uncompressed, it creates a structure similar to this:

-    SCREENING_HOME
+    `SCREENING_HOME`
         ├── common
         ├── docs
         ├── public
         ├── server
         └── test

-We'll refer to the base directory as SCREENING_HOME from now on.
+We'll refer to the base directory as `SCREENING_HOME` from now on.

 ### Install dependencies

 Use npm to install the Screening dependencies:

-From SCREENING_HOME:
+From `SCREENING_HOME`:

     cd server
     npm install

-This will download all the libraries used by Screening into: SCREENING_HOME/server/node_modules.
+This will download all the libraries used by Screening into: `SCREENING_HOME`/server/node_modules.

 The Montage submodule also needs to initialized.
-From SCREENING_HOME:
+From `SCREENING_HOME`:

     git submodule init
     git submodule update